BreadCircuses/Tech-Journal/README.md

 *Monday, February 13th, 2017*

-Nice quote from Quora re: data scientists.
+A nice quote from Quora re: data scientists.
 They “serve as the ambassador between the data and the company.”

 How data scientists use statistics: https://www.quora.com/How-do-data-scientists-use-statistics